afragalli/webcrawler-for-logo-Image-url-and-phone-numbers/README.md

 First, you will need to install Python 3.5+ on your machine, then pip install the dependencies:
 `pip install -r requirements.txt`

-Then, running the webcrawler is just a matter of calling `python3 webcrawler.py input_file.txt` from this repository root, where "input_file.txt" is a list of websites URLs, one per line.
+Then, running the webcrawler is just a matter of calling `cat input_file.txt | python3 webcrawler.py` from this repository root, where "input_file.txt" is a list of websites URLs, one per line.

 The standard output for each website is a JSON format result, with the following information:
 - logo: Website's logo image URL.
 - phones: All phone numbers found on the website.
 - website: Input URL.

-Each output will be printed in the terminal and, when all inputs are processed, the 'output_data.json' file, containing all outputs in JSON format, will be created.
+Each output will be printed in the terminal and, when all inputs are processed, the 'output_data' file, containing all outputs, one per line, unordered and in JSON format, will be created.
 If an HTTP error occours, the output will be only a terminal print with the error status code and the website inputed.

 ## Current Methods